-Martin M. Antony is Professor in the Department of Psychology at Ryerson University in Toronto.
+Martin M. Antony is professor and chair in the Department of Psychology at Toronto Metropolitan University in Toronto.
 He also holds faculty appointments at McMaster University and the University of Toronto.
-Dr. Antony previously served as department chair and graduate program director in the Psychology Department at Ryerson University.
+Dr. Antony previously served as founding graduate program director in the Psychology Department at Ryerson University.
 He was also the founding director of both the Anxiety Treatment and Research Clinic and the Psychology Residency Program at St. Joseph’s Healthcare, Hamilton.
-Dr. Antony is a fellow of the Royal Society of Canada served as president of the Canadian Psychological Association (2009-2010).
-Starting in November 2018, he will serve as president-elect of the Association for Behavioral and Cognitive Therapies (2019-2020).
+Dr. Antony is a fellow of the Royal Society of Canada, and previously served as president of the Canadian Psychological Association (2009-2010) and the Association for Behavioral and Cognitive Therapies (2019-2020).
 In addition, he is provincial clinical and training lead of the Ontario Structured Psychotherapy Program.

 Dr. Antony received his PhD in clinical psychology from the University at Albany, State University of New York in 1994, and completed his internship at the University of Mississippi Medical Center.
 He is internationally known for his books and research in the areas of anxiety disorders, perfectionism, cognitive-behavioral therapy, and assessment of psychological disorders.
-He has published 30 books, including a variety of evidence-based self-help manuals (e.g., Cognitive-Behavioral Therapy in Groups (2nd ed.); Shyness and Social Anxiety Workbook, 3rd ed.; When Perfect Isn’t Good Enough, 2nd ed.; The Anti-Anxiety Workbook), Practical books for therapists (e.g., Cognitive-Behavioural Therapy for Perfectionism; Handbook of Assessment and Treatment Planning for Psychological Disorders, 2nd ed.), and research texts (e.g., Obsessive Compulsive Disorder; Oxford Handbook of Anxiety and Related Disorders).
-In addition to these books, Dr. Antony has published more than 250 scientific articles and book chapters in areas related to cognitive behavior therapy, obsessive compulsive disorder, panic disorder, social phobia, specific phobia, and perfectionism.
-He has also held more than $2 million in research funding from a variety of national and international agencies.
+He has published 33 books, including a variety of evidence-based self-help manuals (e.g., Cognitive-Behavioral Therapy in Groups (2nd ed.); Shyness and Social Anxiety Workbook, 3rd ed.; When Perfect Isn’t Good Enough, 2nd ed.; The Anti-Anxiety Program, 2nd ed.), Practical books for therapists (e.g., Cognitive-Behavioural Therapy for Perfectionism; Handbook of Assessment and Treatment Planning for Psychological Disorders, 3rd ed.), and research texts (e.g., Obsessive Compulsive Disorder; Oxford Handbook of Anxiety and Related Disorders).
+In addition to these books, Dr. Antony has published more than 300 scientific articles and book chapters in areas related to cognitive behavior therapy, obsessive compulsive disorder, panic disorder, social phobia, specific phobia, and perfectionism.
+He has also held more than $6 million in research funding from a variety of national and international agencies.

 Dr. Antony has received career awards from the Society of Clinical Psychology (American Psychological Association), the Canadian Psychological Association, and the Anxiety Disorders Association of America, and is a Fellow of the American and Canadian Psychological Associations, the Association for Psychological Science, the Association for Behavioral and Cognitive Therapies, and the Canadian Association for Cognitive and Behavioral Therapies.
 He has also served on the Boards of Directors for the Society of Clinical Psychology and the Association for Behavioral and Cognitive Therapies, and as Program Chair for past conventions of the Association for Behavioral and Cognitive Therapies and the Anxiety Disorders Association of America.